 The Risks to 5G IoT: Preparing for the Next Generation of Cybersecurity Threats

-The brave new world of 5G also promises to bring unprecedented speed and scale to IoT operations, but also comes with a new generation of security threats.
-5G IoT services will no longer neatly fit into the traditional security models optimized for 4G/LTE cellular, as an NSA white paper lays out.
-“New paradigms, such as disconnected operation, small cell data links, edge-focused processing, and more, will turn the central authority authentication model on its head.”
+The brave new world of 5G promises to bring unprecedented speed and scale to IoT operations and comes with a new generation of security threats.
+5G IoT services will no longer neatly fit into the traditional security models optimized for 4G LTE cellular, and the combination of higher bandwidth, more softwarized network functionalities and more connected devices could pose additional risks.

-Security experts warn of threats to the 5G-IoT environment, such as a heightened risk of distributed denial of service (DDoS) attacks and proximity service (ProSe) intrusions.
-The vast distribution of decentralized, small-cell networks 5G IoT requires will make it a challenge to keep each system updated and capable of meeting rapidly evolving cyber-attacks.
+Security experts warn of threats to the 5G IoT environment, such as advanced persistent threats and web application layer vulnerabilities.
+The vast distribution of decentralized, small-cell networks 5G IoT requires will make it a challenge to keep each system updated and capable of meeting rapidly evolving cyberattacks.

 Researchers warn that the proliferation of data traffic and mobile IoT connectivity comes with a significant amount of risk that should be addressed by the telecom industry before 5G is deployed on a large scale.

-Addressing these concerns will require forward-thinking designs that anticipate and prepare for threats and build effective security features into the design of 5G networks rather than attempting to address such issues as they arise.
+To ensure optimal security for IoT deployments, designers must anticipate and prepare for threats, building effective security features into the design of 5G networks rather than attempting to address issues as they arise.
+A few of the most critical security challenges for IoT on 5G include:

 Many of the recommendations for managing 5G security threats are the same as those for managing threats to current networks.